-Cv is a function of the pressure drop in devices installed in hydronic systems.
+Cv is a function of the pressure drop in

+devices installed in hydronic systems.
 Every component has an associated Cv value.
+The higher Cv rating for the device, the lower the pressure drop.
 This is important to understand because it represents the pressure drop in that device for a certain flow rate.